Market Recap: July 2, 2026, The Day in Numbers

 )

-ORDER BY leaderboard ASC, if(leaderboard = 'by dollars traded', dollar_volume_bn, shares_m) DESCMU's $51.4 billion led the whole tape for a fourth straight session (Monday, Tuesday, and Wednesday carry the receipts) — SPY did $32.7 billion — and SanDisk's $26.57 billion put a second memory name in the top four.
-On the share board, SOXS — the 3x-inverse semiconductor ETF — traded 748.2 million shares, topping the share board again (Wednesday's board carries the prior print).
-Basis: July 2 regular hours; one reused-symbol June listing is excluded pending entity verification — its receipts.
+ORDER BY leaderboard ASC, if(leaderboard = 'by dollars traded', dollar_volume_bn, shares_m) DESCMU's $51.4 billion led the tape for a fourth straight session (Monday, Tuesday, Wednesday) against SPY's $32.7 billion, and SanDisk's $26.57 billion put a second memory name in the top four.
+SOXS, the 3x-inverse semiconductor ETF, topped the share board at 748.2 million: cheap shares dominate a share count, expensive ones a dollar count, and relative volume compares either against a name's own norm.
+Basis: July 2 regular hours, one reused-symbol listing excluded (receipts).

 The exact SQL behind every number